-- Design and prototype of the first fully automated end-to-end latent search system different curves. - Autoencoder-based latent enhancement and minutiae detection. - Efficient latent-to-reference print comparison.
-One latent search against 100K reference prints can be completed in 100 seconds on a machine with Intel(R) Xeon(R) CPU E5-2680 v3@2.50GHz.
+- Design and prototype of the first fully automated endto-end latent search system from an academic group.
+Its performance on 4 benchmark latent databases competes well with one of the top performing COTS latent AFIS. - Autoencoder-based latent enhancement and minutiae detection. - Efficient latent-to-reference print comparison.
+One latent search against 100K reference prints can be completed in 100 seconds on a 24-core machine with Intel(R) Xeon(R) CPU E5-2680 v3@2.50GHz.
+A fusion of the proposed latent AFIS with a state of the art COTS latent AFIS shows that the two algorithms are complementary as evidenced by boost in performance.

-There are still a number of challenges we are trying to address listed below.
+There are still a number of challenges listed below.

-• Improvement in automated cropping module.
-The current cropping algorithm does not perform well on dry latents in WVU and N2N databases.
+- Improvement in automated cropping module.
+The current cropping algorithm does not perform well on dry latents in WVU and N2N databases. - Obtain additional a larger number of latent images for robust training of various modules in the search system. - Enhance the recognition performance by including level-1 additional features such as ridge flow and ridge spacing in computing similarity value.